Court: United States District Court for the Middle District of Louisiana

 On December 13, 2017, the Court held a hearing to consider final approval of the Settlement and related matters.
 On December 20, 2017, the Court entered an Order and Final Judgment approving the Settlement as fair, reasonable and adequate, entered an order approving the Plan of Allocation for the proceeds of the Settlement, and entered an order awarding attorneys’ fees and reimbursement of litigation expenses to Plaintiffs’ Counsel.

 Please read the Notice to fully understand your rights.
-Copies of the Notice and Claim Form can be found on the Case Documents page.
 You may also visit the Settlement website, www.AmedisysSecuritiesLitigation.com, for more information about the Settlement.

 Background